guru-desh/practitioners-workshop-2024/docs/faq.md

 ## How do I get in touch with other participants?

 We have a discord channel where you can meet with other participants.
-Please join us at [this link](https://discord.gg/zA8JscjuMg).
+Please join us on Discord at [this link](https://discord.gg/zA8JscjuMg).
 We will also be creating a mailing list of participants.

+## What should we do before the workshop?

+We plan to discuss a variety of topics during the workshop, and we would appreciate if you could fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScs3blpokV1cIVRnzLCPSGBgvuhmM8JrkbwKY_SIQkRKQKb_g/viewform) to contribute on what topics should be discussed.